 Cypress

-Coastal Cypress is a fire tree you can find along the California and Oregon coast.
-Fire bow success with Cypress, takes more practice to be consistent with making a coal in my experience.
-Cypress, like other harder softwoods benefit with a little help from fungi.
-Which breakdowns the woods structure, softening, through rot.
+Coastal Cypress is a fire tree you can find along the California and Oregon coasts.
+Fire bow success with Cypress takes more practice to be consistent with making a coal in my experience.
+Cypress, like other harder-softwoods, benefits from a bit of help from fungi.
+Fungi weakens the structure of the wood, causing it to soften through the process of rot.

 Brown Rot Fungus

-Conifer, are evergreen trees that naturally succumb to wood decay by parasitic fungi.
-The most common fungus, Brown rot fungus, over time causes wood decay.
-Decay can be beneficial in friction fire by softening the wood structure thereby making the wood, especially the spindle part of the bow drill kit, softer.
-Thus, provides more friction by the spindle with the fire board.
+Conifers are evergreen trees that naturally succumb to wood decay caused by parasitic fungi.
+Wood decay is caused by the most common fungus, Brown Rot fungus.
+Decay can be beneficial in friction fires by softening the wood structure thereby making the wood, especially the spindle part of the bow drill kit, softer.
+In this way, the spindle can create more friction with the fireboard.

-To much rot in the spindle will make it useless.
-But just the right amount of decay can be helpful in our quest for success with the Bow drill.
-Species of Cypress trees are abundant in the southern US.
-But Redwood and Cypress pale in comparison to the best bow drill woods.
+The spindle will become weak and useless if it has too much rot.
+But just the right amount of decay can be helpful in our quest for success with the bow drill.
+The species of Cypress trees are abundant in the southern US.
+But Redwood and Cypress pale in comparison to the most effective bow drill woods.

 The Best Bow Drill Woods Friction Fire Combinations